Facebook Pixel

 Correlation Matrix

 Several market sectors may influence the USD/PHP pair.
-The chart below shows the average linear correlation with the key market sectors relative to the price of the pair.
+The chart below shows the average linear correlation of the key market sectors with the price of the pair.

 usd-php-average-correlation-with-selected-market-sectors